Court rules against Florida officials on medical marijuana

 Tuesday's ruling by the 1st District Court of Appeal in Tallahassee was another setback for Florida officials trying to more tightly regulate the burgeoning marijuana industry.
 It mostly affirmed a lower court's ruling that said the caps and operational requirements violated the voter-approved constitutional amendment that legalized medical marijuana in 2016.

-Ever since, the law has been a constant subject of debate in the legislature and courts.
+Ever since, the law has been a subject of debate in the legislature and courts.

 It was unclear whether Florida officials would appeal the ruling.